-- A. All proceedings at meetings of the State Bar, of the board, of the executive committee and all other committees and sections shall be governed by the most recent edition of Robert's Rules of Order Newly Revised. - B. Voting by those entitled to vote at all such meetings shall be in person.
-Voting by proxy shall not be allowed. - C. The presence of a majority of those persons entitled to vote at all such meetings shall constitute a quorum, except that: - 1. at any meeting of the State Bar, one hundred (100) members shall constitute a quorum for the transaction of business, and - 2. at any meeting of a State Bar section or committee, a quorum may be less than a majority if the board has determined.
+- A. All proceedings at meetings of the State Bar, of the board, of the executive committee and all other committees and sections shall be governed by the most recent edition of Robert's Rules of Order Newly Revised. - B. Voting by proxy shall not be allowed. - C. The presence of a majority of those persons entitled to vote at all such meetings shall constitute a quorum, except that: - 1. at any meeting of the State Bar, one hundred (100) members shall constitute a quorum for the transaction of business, and - 2. at any meeting of a State Bar section or committee, a quorum may be less than a majority if the board has determined.